 Jules: Yesterday Coach Ray got up really early to support the swim team.
-He took us through our paces and I am pleased we are still hitting new personal bests.
+He took us through our paces and I am pleased we were still hitting new personal bests.
 The Minister of Veteran Affairs breakfasted with us, engaging with everyone and listening to our personal stories through Invictus.
 We are all getting in last minute coaching tips and practice together for our team sports.
 I am looking forward to going with this group.
 They are very cool people and all have worked really hard to get here, frequently through pretty tough circumstances.

 Coach Ray put some questions to the group this morning, that we can either think about or write to if we wish.
 I found them very difficult to answer so have spent some time writing what I think I have learned.
 They are a bit “raw” but honest.

 How can I be thankful for the challenges that I’ve experienced?
 What did I learn from them?

 I found this question very hard to answer.
 I think I misread this question and CoachRay is actually asking about the challenges, not the illness or injury.
 I am thankful for the “silver linings”, all the things I have learnt because of them.
 Life is a gift, not a promise.
 I know that we all fundamentally realise this, but prioritising life carefully with attention to the really important stuff, is key.
 It sounds simple, but is in reality much harder to do.
 Before becoming ill, I had thought I had this down, but if I look at my life since I have been in remission, I find I now live more.
 I say what I think is important, especially to others, and I do the right things for me and my family more than I ever did.
 I have learnt it is easy to get life out of balance and focus on the wrong things.
 I am far more aware of doing “the real stuff that matters”.
 I am very thankful for this life lesson, regardless of how it was learnt.